GOP Bills Remove Some of the Tax Code's Complexities

 "The guy who's getting a salary and a W-2, his life's going to be a whole lot easier when he goes to fill out his tax return," said Rep. Tom Rice (R., S.C.), a tax lawyer and member of the House Ways and Means Committee, which approved the bill last week.

 The House's combination of policies means 6% of households would itemize deductions, down from about 30%.
-That means less time tracking charitable contributions and other expenses and it's what's behind the postcard vow.
+That means less time tracking charitable contributions and other expenses and is what's behind the postcard vow.

 "Ninety four percent of the people would not itemize based on this new tax bill, and that is so simple," said Rep. Jim Renacci (R., Ohio), an accountant and committee member.

-Still, the promise of postcard-style filings was never wholly realistic, because even behind postcard-sized filings are calculations, work sheets and definitions that add complexity, time and work to many returns.
+Still, the promise of postcard-style filings was never wholly realistic, because even behind simple filings are calculations, work sheets and definitions that add complexity, time and work to many returns.

 For many households, simpler isn't necessarily better.